ColinB19/ColinB19.github.io/_posts/2020-09-15-gradient-descent.md

 \$$f(m,b) \equiv \frac{1}{n}\sum_{i=1}^{n} (mx_i + b - y_i)^2.\$$ Then the gradient is
 \$$\vec{\nabla}f(m,b) = \frac{1}{n}\sum_{i=1}^{n} (2x_i(mx_i + b - y_i)\hat{m}+ 2(mx_i + b - y_i)\hat{b}),\$$ where $\hat{m}$ and $\hat{b}$ denote unit vectors in the directions of the parameters.
 My claim is that $\hat{m}\cdot \hat{b} = 0$, this means that a change in the intercept of a line does not change its slope.
 Thus, we have a orthonormal basis set and can consider them as cartesian vectors (this also requires the space to be flat but I think we'll abstract ourselves from that for now).

-Let's simulate some data and try to fit a line to it.
+Let's grab some data and try to fit a line to it.

 ```python